How Can Foreigners Start a Business in Singapore?

 A company is treated as a separate legal entity from its shareholders, which means that they are not personally liable for any debts or legal action taken against the company.

-However, companies are subject to more compliance requirements (such as filing of annual returns and holding of annual general meetings) and may also take longer to be wound up (it can take 5 months for a company to be removed from the register, compared to a few minutes for partnerships or sole proprietorships).
+However, companies are subject to more compliance requirements (such as filing of annual returns and holding of annual general meetings) and may also take longer to be wound up (it can take 5 months for a company to be removed from the register, compared to a few minutes for partnerships and sole proprietorships).

 There are 2 main situations involving incorporation of companies by foreigners: